ropensci/roweb3/content/blog/2023-10-03-help-needed-issues/index.md

 First of all, "help wanted" issues of rOpenSci packages are broadcasted to the community via a [dedicated page on the website](/help-wanted), and social media posts!

 Then you could also share it within your own networks: rOpenSci slack workspace, your Mastodon account, a local R User Group communication channel, etc.

+Some tools or people browse public GitHub issues labelled "help wanted", for Hacktoberfest for instance, but you can't count on someone's discovering your tiny issue in that sea of issues.

 ## Thank contributors